12 September – Additional Notes

-ACTS 21 – Religious Intolerance
+ACTS 21 – RELIGIOUS INTOLERANCE

-When we get prophecies today, we need to weigh them up with God’s Word and with His Holy Spirit within us – praying for discernment.
-Wisdom is: using the knowledge we have rightly.
-And, by the way Paul responded [v12-14], we can see that he was putting puzzle pieces together.
-Everyone knew that his countrymen had persecuted and killed the prophets in the past, and then killed Jesus.[e]
+When we get prophecies today, we need to weigh them up against our Maker’s Handbook for Life and with the help of His Holy Spirit within us – as we pray for discernment.
+Wisdom is: using rightly the knowledge we have; and, by the way Paul responded [v12-14], we can see that he was putting puzzle pieces together.
+Everyone knew that his countrymen had persecuted and killed the prophets in the past.
+They then killed Jesus.[e]
 So the outlook wasn’t bright!
+But more than this, Paul knew two things:

-The general calling from Jesus for any disciple: “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.”[f]
+1. The general calling from Jesus for any disciple: “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.”[f]

-His own specific calling as “a chosen instrument” to bear his Maker’s Name before unbelievers and kings.
+2. His own specific calling as “a chosen instrument” to bear his Maker’s Name before unbelievers and kings.
 He’d also come to know how much he must suffer for his Saviour’s name’s sake.[g]

 CLICK to return to today’s “Daily Breadcrumbs”